jmartisk/quarkus-smallrye-version-checker/README.md

 mvn clean package && java -jar target/smallrye-version-checker-runner.jar
 ```

-Or, to run within the IDE, create a run configuration that executes the `CheckerMain.kt` script.
+Or, to run within the IDE, create a run configuration that executes the `main` method of the companion object of
+the `SmallRyeVersionChecker` class.

 ## TODOs
 - Check whether the MP API used by Quarkus runtime is the same as the one declared by the SmallRye project